Connect to SQL database source data

 )

 In the example, you've added a Data Source that connects to data in GCS using a Pandas dataframe.
-The name of the new datasource is gcs_datasource
+The name of the new datasource is gcs_datasource and it refers to a GCS bucket named test_docs_data.

 For more information about configuring a Data Source, see How to connect to data on GCS using Pandas.